Insomnia and Sleep Deprivation: The Case For A Good Night's Sleep

 How Much Sleep Do I Need?

-In 2015, the recommendations from the National Sleep Foundation's expert consensus review regarding the duration of sleep according to age were published.
-Although sleep durations outside the recommended range may be appropriate for some people, the experts believe that habitual deviations far from the normal range may be severely compromising for our health and well-being.
+The National Sleep Foundation also stipulates what duration of sleep is appropriate according to age.
+Although some people may experience sleep durations outside the recommended range, the experts believe that habitual deviations far from the normal range may be severely compromising for a person's health and well-being.
 Appropriate sleep durations, per age are:

 - Newborns: between 14 and 17 hours